DSharpPlus/DSharpPlus/README.md

 # Documentation

 DSharpPlus doesn't currently have a slash command framework.
-You can use this library to implement slash commands into your bot.
+You can use this library to implement slash commands and context menus into your bot.

 I have done my best to make this as similar to CommandsNext as possible to make it a smooth experience.
 However, the library does not support registering or editing commands at runtime.
 While you can make commands at runtime using the methods on the client, if you have a command class registered for that guild/globally if you're making global commands, it will be overwritten (therefore probably deleted) on the next startup due to the limitations of the bulk overwrite endpoint.